-Minimum of 65 semester hours required for graduation, which must include 20 semester hours in liberal arts and science, plus two semester hours of physical education.
+\\\\\\Minimum of 65 semester hours required for graduation, which must include one-third of course work in Liberal Arts and Science, plus two semester hours of physical education.

-OFFICE TECHNOLOGY: CLERICAL (Certificate) APC - 0935
+OFFICE TECHNOLOGY: CLERICAL (Certificate)

+APC - 0935

 This program leads to a certificate after one year of study.
 It is designed to provide students with concentrated skill training for immediate employment.
 However, all credits can be applied toward an associates degree.